timabell/timwise.co.uk/_posts/2020-07-09-approaches-to-refactoring-and-technical-debt.md

 ### Legacy tests

-Now that TDD is widely adopted we're faced with cleaning up the output of those who [cargo-culted](https://en.wikipedia.org/wiki/Cargo_cult_programming) test coverage, or had well meaning but ultimately badly formed attempts at adding tests to their code, sometimes with prodigious volumes of test code.
+Now that TDD is widely adopted we're faced with cleaning up the output of those who [cargo-culted](https://en.wikipedia.org/wiki/Cargo_cult_programming) test-coverage, or had well meaning but ultimately badly formed attempts at adding tests to their code, sometimes with prodigious volumes of test code.

 I think "Legacy tests" is a useful term to describe these problematic tests.
 Nat Pryce outlines some useful hints that you have legacy tests on your hands: